Learn About Your Destination

 - How will your financial position and living conditions compare with those of the majority of locals?

 - What currency is used?
 What is the exchange rate?

 The following questions may be program-specific.
-You can find the answers in the materials distributed by your program using the “Resources” section to the right or by contacting returnees.
+You can find the answers in the materials distributed by your program or by talking to other students about their experiences abroad.

 - What are the visa requirements?
 Does the program assist in the application process?